casualcore/casual/middleware/gateway/documentation/protocol/protocol.maintenance.md

 ## sizes

 `casual` it self does not impose any size restriction on anything.
 Whatever the platform supports,`casual` is fine with.
-There are however restrictions from the `xatmi` specifcation, regarding service names and such.
+There are however restrictions from the `xatmi` specification, regarding service names and such.

 `casual` will not apply restriction on sizes unless some specification dictates it, or we got some sort of proof that a size limitation is needed.